saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 </table>

-When you're done, save the **screener.config.js** file to your Storybook project's root folder.

 ### Add Screener Script

 Open your Storybook project's **package.json** file and add the following npm script to your `"scripts": {` section: